danil0110/ts-drag-n-drop/readme.md

 # Drag & Drop

-This is a demo project, where I learn TypeScript features by using them in practise.
+This is a demo project where I learn TypeScript features by using them in practise.

 ## Installation